Where does Onnie work and how can I get there?

 Treat your new tattoo like the wound that it is!
 The first couple of days are the most important in healing your tattoo and will dictate how good it will look for the rest of your life.

 Leave your bandage in place to allow your tattoo time to heal.
 Between 12 hours and five days is ideal, depending on how comfortable you find the bandage.
 With Fixomull Stretch it’s possible to gently wash your tattoo through the bandage with warm soapy water.
-If you have Glad Wrap on it then take it off in the morning and gently was the gunk off the surface with warm soapy water.
-You can then pat the tattoo dry with a very clean towel or paper towels and apply a very thin layer of aftercare lotion.
+If you have Glad Wrap on it then take it off before you go to bed and gently wash the gunk from the surface with warm soapy water.
+You can then pat the tattoo dry with a very clean towel or paper towels and apply a very thin layer of aftercare lotion before reapplying new Glad Wrap for the first night only.
 Little and often is the key with lotion, if you imagine you’re applying moisturiser to your face this is a good guide for how much to use.
 Smothering your tattoo in aftercare lotion or washing it more than once or twice a day will make your tattoo take longer to heal.
 Make sure to wash your hands before touching your tattoo to keep it clean and prevent infection.

 Wear loose fitting clothing over your tattoo for the next couple of weeks to allow it to heal smoothly.
 You can continue to apply aftercare lotion for the rest of your life if you like, it’s always good to keep your skin moisturised.